Modern Slavery Statement

 We have collaborated with our suppliers in areas such as the Green Procurement Policy and implementing an Anti-Bribery and Corruption policy, often using our SME Engagement programme as the main vehicle for collaboration with limited resource, smaller suppliers.
 We will continue to take this collaborative approach in managing the risk for forced labour together with our suppliers.

-Human Rights: In Q4 of FY15, Fujitsu Limited launched a Group-wide Human Rights online training course mandatory for all employees, which is currently being rolled out globally.
+Human Rights: In Q4 of FY15, Fujitsu Limited launched a Group-wide Human Rights online training course mandatory for all employees, which has been rolled out globally.
 This introduces the importance of respecting human rights in all our business activities, the Fujitsu Human Rights Statement and key international law statutes such as the ILO Core Conventions.
 Forced labour is covered in depth, using case studies, and understanding is tested to complete the course.
 As part of the training, employees are specifically asked for their experiences of Fujitsu’s impact relating to human rights.

 Whistleblowing: Our whistleblowing scheme, Fujitsu Alert, is prominently positioned across the organisation and acts as a hotline and system of redress from human rights violations.
 Employees can confidentially lodge any concerns about the actions of business partners, managers and other employees.
 These are then investigated independently.